tsoodla/weewx-luxtronik/README.md

 # weewx-luxtronik

-Augment station data with data from Luxtronik heatpump controller
+This is a service for WeeWX that collects data from Luxtronik heatpump controllers.